cloudfoundry/nats-release/README.md

 ##### With Docker

-Running tests for this release requires Linux specific setup and it takes advantage of having the same configuration as Concourse CI, so it's recommended to run the tests (units & integration) in docker containers.
+Running tests for this release

-1. `./scripts/docker/container.bash`: This will create a docker container (cloudfoundry/tas-runtime-build) with appropriate mounts.
+- `./scripts/create-docker-container.bash`: This will create a docker container with appropriate mounts.
+- `./scripts/test-in-docker-locally.bash`: Create docker container and run all tests and setup in a single script.
+  - `./scripts/test-in-docker-locally.bash <package> <sub-package>`: For running tests under a specific package and/or sub-package: e.g. `./scripts/test-in-docker-locally.bash nats-v2-migrate integration`

+When inside docker container:
 - `/repo/scripts/docker/test.bash`: This will run all tests in this release
+- `/repo/scripts/docker/test.bash nats-v2-migration`: This will only run `nats-v2-migration` tests
+- `/repo/scripts/docker/test.bash nats-v2-migration integration`: This will only run `integration` sub-package tests for `nats-v2-migration` package
 - `/repo/scripts/docker/tests-templates.bash`: This will run all of tests for bosh tempalates
 - `/repo/scripts/docker/lint.bash`: This will run all of linting defined for this repo.

-There are also these scripts to make local development/testing easier:
-- `./scripts/test-in-docker-locally`: Runs template tests, the test.bash script, and linters.

 ## File a Bug